Programs & Projects

 SGVCOG supports regional water resiliency and assists member cities in addressing stormwater MS-4 permit requirements, with an emphasis on Measure W implementation and identification of regional solutions.
 SGVCOG also works to secure funding for regional projects that promote water resiliency.

-The San Gabriel Valley Energy Wise Partnership was formed with Southern California Edison and SoCalGas in 2009.
-SGVCOG has been a key implementer in this partnership to assist cities with launching energy efficiency projects and implementing outreach efforts related to energy efficiency and conservation.
+The San Gabriel Valley Energy Wise Partnership is a partnership between SGVCOG, SoCalGas, and San Gabriel Valley cities, school districts, and special districts.
+SGVCOG leads the effort to assist cities with launching energy efficiency projects and implementing outreach efforts related to energy efficiency and conservation.

 SGVCOG executed a contract with the County of Los Angeles to hire a homelessness coordinator to work with member agencies and study problems, programs, and other matters that pertain to the region's homelessness issues.
 SGVCOG also assist cities to obtain funding and resources for member cities to provide long-term solutions to the existing issues.